4rn3/rl_school_project/README.md

 ### 2.1 Which algorithms to compare

 For this project I'll be using the Deep Q Learning algorithm and the Actor-critic algorithm. <br>

+I chose for these algorithms since I wanted to test the difference in performance between a value and policy based algortihm.<br>
+Even though actor-critic is more of a hybrid architecture of value- and policy-based algorithms it seemed quite a bit faster than the other policy based algorithms i've tried so i'll let it slide.<br>

 The algorithms will be compared on: <ol> <li>Training time</li> <li>#Episodes</li> <li>Agent results</li> </ol>

 ### 2.2 Deep Q learning (DQN)